 Be sure to look for diving beetles and dung beetles in the Zoo’s Elephant Odyssey.
-The Zoo hand raises its own sunburst diving beetles.
+The Zoo cares for sunburst diving beetles.
 The young, commonly called water tigers, are voracious predators with huge eyes and jaws.
-Keepers remove them from the exhibit and give them their own individual containers—since they might eat each other, they make terrible roommates!
+Wildlife care specialists remove them from their habitat and give them their own individual containers—since they might eat each other, they make terrible roommates!
 During pupation, they are placed in tanks where they can leave the water and scramble onto a sandy “beach” to crawl under a piece of bark, moss or other object as their exoskeleton transforms in the pupa stage of metamorphosis.
 After 8 to 10 days, an adult beetle emerges from the pupa.

 How do diving beetles breathe underwater?
 They capture surface air and store it under their wing covers.
 Sunburst diving beetles carry a bubble on their rear end that pulls oxygen from the water and helps the beetle stay under just a little longer.
 You can see them up close at Elephant Odyssey.

 However, not all beetles are harmful.
-Farmers often release ladybird beetles to eat aphids and other insects that might hurt a crop.
+Farmers often introduce ladybird beetles to eat aphids and other insects that might hurt a crop.
 Ground beetles feed on those nasty potato beetles!

 Several known beetles are at critical risk.
 For example, the Frigate Island giant tenebrionid Polposipus herculeanus is native to only the small Frigate Island in the Seychelles island chain in the Indian Ocean.
 As more humans arrive on the island, the flightless beetle’s habitat is destroyed.
 Agricultural development in central California’s vernal pools has left the delta green ground beetle Elaphrus viridis at critical risk.